legendschwab/cmor438individual/Graph Theory/README.md

 Up until now data has been defined in terms of feature vectors in $R^n$.
 However, many data sets are better described by a relational structure. **Graph Theory** refers to using graph-like structures to better understand the relationship between data points.
 Examples include social networks and shortest-path problems.

 Formally, a graph is defined as a tuple of 2 sets, vertices $V$ and edges $E$ that connect vertices.
 Edges connect the vertices either with direction in directed graphs or in both directions in undirected graphs.
+Below is an example of the Peterson graph, which is an undirected graph.
+It has 10 vertices and 15 edges.

 ![graph](https://ds055uzetaobb.cloudfront.net/brioche/uploads/9NiHeGq6rf-2000px-petersen_graph_3-coloringsvg.png?width=1200)